 Korean Name Structure

-- 김 is the first unit, and also the person’s family name.
+- 김 is the first unit and also the person’s surname.
 It’s written first.

 - 민수 takes the second and third unit places and is the person’s given name.
-It can be written on its own or after the family name.
+It can be written on its own or after the surname.

 Korean First Names

-Although the first names (given name) of Koreans are typically two phonetic units, it is possible to have one-syllable names in Korean.
+Although the first names (given name) of Korean people are typically two phonetic units, it is possible to have single-syllable names in Korean.
 For example, you may see one-syllable names like 박 (Park) and three-syllable names, like 빛나리 (Bit-nari).
-These are infrequent in South Korea though.
+These are infrequent in South Korea, though.